Applied-Language-Technology/website/source/tmc.rst

 TMC will prompt you for your e-mail address or username.

-Enter the e-mail or username that you used to register on the `mooc.fi <https://mooc.fi>`_ website and press ⏎.
+Enter the e-mail or username that you registered on the `mooc.fi <https://mooc.fi>`_ website and press ⏎.

 .. image:: ../img/tmc_username.gif
   :width: 75%